gbabichev/Screen-Snip/README.md

 </div>

 ## Work in Progress
-- Add circle shape.
+- <del>Add circle shape.
+- <del>Adjust tools so i can also move objects around in the same tool.
+- Remove the double ContentView for the two modes.
+- Fix line colors changing.
 - Add File and Edit Menu Bar entries.
-- Fix line colors changing.
 - Add double tap to zoom on mouse & trackpad.
 - Update Snap Gallery so I can see dates.
 - User adjustable highlighter opacity.